Honesty is the best and only policy – it’s important to be truthful when applying for life insurance or mortgage protection life insurance!

 Have you ever been convicted of a felony, used tobacco, or do you have HIV or AIDS?
 These are some of the questions on any insurance application.
-Insurers ask these questions to find out the risk you pose to their bottom line.
+Insurers (insurance companies) ask these questions to find out the risk you pose to their bottom line.

 For example, a 60-year-old airline pilot with a family history of cancer and a 25-year-old fitness instructor with a clean bill of health pose different risks to an insurer.
 There are other factors involved, and not all insurers think alike, but you can probably guess who would receive the policy with a lower monthly premium payment.